ACTI at EVALITA 2023: Overview of the Conspiracy Theory Identification Task: Evaluation Measures

-Considering the different distribution of labels of the dataset for the two tasks, we have chosen different evaluation metrics.
-In particular \paragraph{Conspiratorial Classification.} The systems submitted by participants are evaluated using the standard accuracy measures and ranked accordingly.
+We chose different evaluation metrics for subtasks A and B because of the distribution of the labels provided by the annotators.
+In particular \paragraph{A: Conspiratorial Content Classification.} The systems submitted by participants are evaluated using the standard accuracy measures and ranked accordingly.

-\paragraph{Conspiracy Type Recognition.} Given the class inbalance for the four types of conspiracy theories that we identified, we opt for using as a metric the F1-Score.
-In the context of binary classification, is a score based on the \emph{precision} and \emph{recall}.
-Where \emph {precision}defined as the number of true positives divided by the number of all positives results and \emph{recall}.
-The F1 score is the harmonic mean of the precision and recall.
-It thus symmetrically represents both precision and recall in one metric.
-This metric is defined as:

-However, for a multi-class classification problem, we cannot calculate an overall F1-score.
-Instead we calculate the F1-score per each class in a onve-vs-rest manner.
-In this approach, we rate each class's separately computing the F1-score for each of the conspiracy theories in our dataset.
-To obtain a single score for the submitted systems, we then average the per-class F1-scores.
-Such aggregation procedure is called \emph{macro}-averaging.
+\paragraph{B: Conspiracy Category Classification.} Given the class imbalance for the four types of conspiracy theories we identified, we opt for using as a metric the F1-Score.
+For a multi-class classification problem, we calculate the F1-score per class in a one-vs-rest manner.
+We rate each class separately, computing the F1-score for each conspiracy theory in our dataset.
+To obtain a single score, we then average the per-class F1-scores.

-\paragraph{Baselines.} We follow the same methodological approach to provide a baselines for both subtasks.
-Specifically, we provide tboth benchmarks are based on a Random Forest based on a bag-of-words representation of the comments.
-In particular, we trained the random forest with $500$ estimators and validated using a five fold cross-validation.
-With this baseline, we achieve 0.63 accuracy for the first subtask and 0.68 for the second subtask.
+\paragraph{Baselines.} We follow the same methodological approach to provide a baseline for both subtasks.
+Specifically, the baselines for subtasks A and B are a Random Forest trained on a bag-of-words representation of the comments.
+In particular, we trained the random forest with $500$ estimators and validated it using a five-fold cross-validation.
+These baselines achieve 0.63 accuracy for the first and 0.68 for the second subtask, respectively.